 To help new parents to encourage their babies intelligence and cope with things like trauma and toxic stress, MAYA Organization has partnered with Patrick Webster, the Project Manager of LAUNCH IMH Learning Collaboratives at the Matilda H. Theiss Child Development Center, to develop a new Infant Mental Health series.
 The goals of Project LAUNCH include encouraging programming that fosters positive mental health in children as well as devising a new system to provide certificates to local social and health workers for competency in infant mental health.

 MAYA’s role in the partnership is to help Project LAUNCH produce a new, four-class series that will focus on helping parents understand how to encourage their babies’ intelligence and promote mental health.
-These classes will be taught in Northside and focus on:
+These classes will focus on:

 - Encouraging development and positive mental health